Alumna Profiled: Athena Andreadis

 “Never complain, never explain.”

 Dr. ATHENA ANDREADIS is a molecular biologist, distinguished both for her scientific achievements and her creative talent.
 After graduating from PIERCE, Athena Andreadis earned her BA (magna cum laude) from Harvard University and her Ph.D. in Molecular Biology from the Massachusetts Institute of Technology.
 During her 30-year academic career she fulfilled many roles, from extensive basic research on brain function to mentoring scientists at all stages of their academic careers and from presenting science to NASA engineers to making the universe comprehensible to science fiction authors.
-Until mid-2013 she was Associate Professor of Cell Biology at the University of Massachusetts Medical School; she is a published author of popular science books (To Seek Out New Life: The Biology of Star Trek) and of prose and poetry; she is also the engine behind The Other Half of the Sky, an anthology of original space opera that changed the landscape of science fiction.
-Her research has contributed significantly to understanding the genetic regulatory mechanism responsible for dementia, while her writings on science and speculative fiction introduce the wonders of the universe to broader audiences, illuminating the beauty and power of science.
+Until mid-2013, Athena was Associate Professor of Cell Biology at the University of Massachusetts Medical School.
+She is a published author of popular science books (To Seek Out New Life: The Biology of Star Trek) and prose and poetry.
+She is also the engine behind The Other Half of the Sky, an anthology of original space opera that changed the landscape of science fiction.
+Since 2015, Athena has been the chief astrogator of the tiny but indomitable and highly acclaimed indie press, Candlemark & Gleam.
+It focuses on eliciting and nurturing literary-quality speculative fiction.
+Her research has contributed significantly to understanding the genetic regulatory mechanism responsible for dementia.
+At the same time, her writings on science and speculative fiction introduce the wonders of the universe to broader audiences, illuminating the beauty and power of science.

 Q.: What are three enduring lessons you learned during your studies at PIERCE?